googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

-_In 7.2.3.4, in the table for the ItemVariationData subtable structure, replace the field name "shortDeltaCount" with "wordDeltaCount", and replace the description of that field with the following:"_
+_In 7.2.3.4, in the table for the ItemVariationData subtable structure, replace the field name "shortDeltaCount" with "wordDeltaCount", and replace the description of that field with the following:_

 A packed field: the high bit is a flag—see details below.